Tees Valley Airshow

 |Additionally the following are due to be on static display|

 SkyLive Airshow 2018 Cancelled

 The organisers had promised an announcement on the 2018 show.
 Details of flying displays were expected but the story was instead the cancellation of the show.
-More details will emerge as time goes by, but it appears that the airport owners have caused the cancellation, citing regulations, the cost of satisfying them and financial losses they say they have had to bear.
+The show organisers said at the time that the airport owners had caused the cancellation, citing regulations, the cost of satisfying them and financial losses they say they have had to bear.

-The show organisers dispute this, saying that the show would have continued to grow.
-A few possible alternative venues have been suggested, but it is too early to say whether any will be viable.
+The organisers dispute this, saying that the show would have continued to grow.
+A few possible alternative venues have been suggested, but none came about.

 The 2016 show was good as a general family show with some flying but not memorable as an airshow.
 The 2017 show was a little better but still not as good as the hype.
-The 2018 had been intended to build on the improvement over the previous two years but that opportunity will not be realised unless an alternative venue is found.
+The 2018 had been intended to build on the improvement over the previous two years but that aspiration was not realised.

 |Aircraft in 2017